kumahq/kuma/docs/madr/decisions/005-policy-matching.md

       kind: MeshSubset
       tags:
         kuma.io/zone: us-east
-    sourceConf: ... # conf for traffic coming from "us-east" zone
+    conf: ... # conf for traffic coming from "us-east" zone
 ```

 Policy can select traffic from all sources: